ericc572/lwc_python_api/README.md

 # lwc_python_api: Job Scraper for LinkedIn
-LWC hackathon python flask app.
+A very lightweight Flask API for scrapy.
+Will eventually be hit by a lwc (Lightning web component in salesforce).
 It calls a scraper, scrapes the job postings on LinkedIn for a particular company, and writes it to a Postgres DB hosted on heroku.

 ## App Info
 Visit app at `lwc-python-api.herokuapp.com`